 For centuries, we’ve been taught to divide ourselves, focus on the differences between people, and ostracize those who don’t fit the mold.
 Wars have even been waged over “invisible” differences — such as religion — until we stopped looking at each other as brothers and sisters, and instead became enemies.

 But what if we instead recognized the power of unity?

 What if we recognized that, underneath the labels society gives us, we are all the same?

-In this incredibly moving video, artist and writer Prince Ea, recites his powerful poem of unity, featuring people and families of all different ethnicities, colors and sizes.
+In this incredibly moving video, artist and writer Prince Ea recite his powerful poem of unity, featuring people and families of all different ethnicities, colors, and sizes.

 After all, finding love shouldn’t be limited to the color of our skin.
 The underlying message is beautifully simple: it’s time to strip away the labels and focus on what unites us.